MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/hackathon.md

 # How to follow up
 We hope you enjoyed the Semantic Kernel Hackathon experience!
 We would love to hear from you about what worked well, what didn't, and what we can improve for future events.
-Please take a few minutes to fill out this survey and share your feedback and suggestions with us.[Hackathon Survey](link).
+Please take a few minutes to fill out the [hackathon survey](link) and share your feedback and suggestions with us.

 If you want to continue developing your AI skills or projects after the hackathon, you can find more resources and support for Semantic Kernel.